zhenzhang-ye/zhenzhang-ye.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I’m a Phd student in the <a href='https://cvg.cit.tum.de/'>Computer Vision Group</a> under the supervision of <a href='https://vision.in.tum.de/members/cremers'>Prof. Dr. Daniel Cremers</a> in Technical Univeristy of Munich.
+I am a Phd student in the <a href='https://cvg.cit.tum.de/'>Computer Vision Group</a> under the supervision of <a href='https://vision.in.tum.de/members/cremers'>Prof. Dr. Daniel Cremers</a> in Technical Univeristy of Munich.

 My research interests are applying numerical optimization methods to machine learning or computer vision related problems.

+I will finish my Ph.D. this summer and am looking for a postdoc.
+I am happy to have a discussion about it if you think there could be a potential match.